 Walnut Canyon, a really interesting historic landmark located about 10 miles outside of Flagstaff, is highly regarded for its’ many well preserved cliff dwellings.
 It’s definitely worthy of a look if you happen to be vacationing or driving through the Northern Arizona region.
-This park is home to more than 80 ancient Singua cliff dwellings, several of which you will pass along the Island or Pubelo Ruins trail.
-The Singua tribes occupied the area from 1125-1250 AD and somehow managed to survive in an area with so little water (Singua means “mountains without water”).
+This park is home to more than 80 ancient Sinagua cliff dwellings, about 20 of which you can view along the Island or Pubelo Ruins trail.
+The Sinagua tribes occupied the area from 1125-1250 AD and somehow managed to survive in an area with so little water (Sinagua means “mountains without water”).

 Location: About 20 minutes outside of Flagstaff, Arizona

-Fee: $1o per person for a 7 day pass
+Fee: $25 per vehicle for a 7 day pass

 5. Inner Basin

 The Inner Basin is a high altitude hiking adventure which begins in Flagstaff’s gorgeous Lockett Meadow area.
-This trail travels into the heart of the beautiful San Francisco Peaks, the largest mountain range in Arizona.
+This trail travels into the heart of the beautiful San Francisco Peaks, the highest mountain range in Arizona.
 Breathtaking mountain scenery aside, this also happens to be one of the top leaf peeping trails in the country.
-Walking through the golden aspen groves on a crisp autumn day is spectacular.
-It’s odd to think of any place in Arizona as being a prime leaf peeping destination, however, Inner Basin easily rivals anything found in New England.
+Walking amongst the golden aspen groves on a crisp autumn day is spectacular.
+It’s odd to think of any place in Arizona as being a prime leaf peeping destination!
+However, Inner Basin’s foliage easily rivals anything found in New England.

 This hike is quite a feat with a beginning altitude of 8600 feet and an elevation gain of nearly 1500 feet over the 1.7 mile out-and-back course.
 Nevertheless, it is well worth the climb for the amazing foliage and opportunity to stroll through breathtaking uninterrupted nature.
 Do not let the difficulty hold you back as you can simply go out to your comfort level and still enjoy plenty of autumn hues.